 ABOUT THE MINDFUL PLANNER

-The Mindful Planner was created by Lauren Kaufmann when she decided after 4 years in the counseling field working for larger organizations, that it was time to start out on her own and follow her dream of opening a private practice... and a wedding planning business!
+The Mindful Planner was created by Lauren Kaufmann when she decided to follow her dream of opening a private practice... and a wedding planning business!
 Lauren's passion and skills include couples, families, and especially the excitement and stress surrounding the beginning of a marriage.
-In going through her own wedding planning experience, and then her cousin's, she realized that planning a wedding is so much more than selecting the details, signing contracts, designing invitations, and choosing attire.
+In going through her own wedding planning experience, and then her cousin's, she realized that planning a wedding is so much more than selecting the details and designing invitations.
 She realized that some couples may desire more emotional and psychological support both in the planning phase, and on the actual day of the wedding.
-Thus, The Mindful Planner was conceptualized and created!
+Thus, The Mindful Planner was conceptualized and created! at a

-M.A. in Clinical Mental Health Counseling, Licensed Professional Counselor
+M.A. in Clinical Mental Health Counseling, Licensed Clinical Mental Health Counselor Supervisor

-Owner, Planner, & Therapist, The Mindful Planner, PLLC
+Owner, Coordinator, Supervisor, & Therapist, The Mindful Planner, PLLC

 I obtained my Masters of Arts degree at Appalachian State University in 2011 with a concentration in Marriage & Family counseling.
 My career aspiration has always been to offer premarital counseling, and I obtained certification in PREPARE/ENRICH in 2010.
 I worked in community mental health in Asheville, NC for 3 years and counseled impoverished children and their families.
 I gained experience with children of divorce and fighting couples, which furthered my resolve to follow my passion for premarital counseling.